d-babinski/d-babinski.github.io/_portfolio/3someday.md

 What we've managed to acomplish across about 24 hours:
-- working module interaction and building
+- working module interaction and vehicle construction
 - gameplay loop
 - simple procedural level generation